 I think I’ll add this work to the ‘entertainment’ gallery on our site.
 Can’t call Andy an entertainment photographer if he’s not shooting in the genre, right?

 This is project that took a few years of scheduling and relationship building—but in October I was finally able to get Esperanza into the studio for an incredible portrait session.
-She’d been touring for a new album, but was going to be in Portland to visit friends and to be part of a gala night for the nonprofits; Bienestar, an amazing group that creates housing and opportunity for the Portland latino community.
+She’d been touring for a new album, but was going to be in Portland to visit friends and to be part of a gala night for Bienestar, an amazing non-profit that creates housing and opportunity for Portland’s latino community.
 The event was “An Evening of Esperanza”, with a performance & silent auction.
 I was asked to create 2 portraits of Esperanza, one to be auctioned and one to be printed and placed in the “goodie bag” the VIP ticket holders would get.

-I dug in to Esperanza’s back catalog, getting a sense of the incredibly diverse range of her music.
-I did a bunch of “coffee shop sessions”, sketching mind-mapping and just daydreaming.
-I began to have a glimpse of an idea—I wasn’t sure what it was exactly, or where it would lead, but decided to follow that ghost.
+Esperanza’s back catalog is an incredibly diverse range of her music.
+I listened as I did a bunch of creative sessions, using mind-mapping techniques, sketching and allowing my mind to wander.
+I began to have a glimpse of an idea—I wasn’t sure what it was exactly, or where it would lead, but I decided to follow it.

 I ended up building a tiny tiny setwall box, and painted it with metallic silver paint—I wanted to create a compressed space to put a big personality—to create some visual tension and allow for her to express a physicality with movement or pressure.
 I used a very specialized lighting technique to create a hard, defined circle of light—I felt that the clean geometry of a circle would make a connection with her.